wimagguc/ios-custom-alertview/README.md

 ## Other projects

-Check out [AppWoodoo](http://www.appwoodoo.com/), our remote app settings (and A/B testing) service.
-It's open source and free to use.
+Check out [AppWoodoo](http://www.appwoodoo.com/) for push notifications and remote app control service.
+Open source SDKs are available on Github: [github.com/appwoodoo](https://github.com/appwoodoo?tab=repositories).

 Some more of my free stuff for web devs at [Github](https://github.com/wimagguc?tab=repositories).